|

 Case

 Deschutes Co.
-Sheriff's
+Sheriff's Dept. |

 Shawn, with half his head blown off, walks across the room to bleed out on a sofa.
 Shawn's dog, alleged beneficiary of a $100,000 insurance policy, is confiscated by the man who finds Shawn's body.
 The Sheriff's Department does no investigation.
 The coroner determines "suicide" without ever seeing the body.
-Is there something wrong with this picture? |
+Is there something wrong with this picture?
+5/11/09-5/25/09, Shawn's case was featured on the on-line radio blog, "When Justice Fails." |

-TX Case Joshua Robinson
+TX Case Joshua Robinson McGregor Police Dept. |

 Joshua died at night in a park with a swing chain around his neck.
 Police insist it was suicide.
 If so, why was Joshua found, not suspended, but kneeling on the ground, and why are police reports filled with contradictions?
 Is it possible that Joshua was killed during a confrontation with cops who tried to force him to leave the park, and his alleged "suicide" was a cover-up by the department? |

-Bossier City Police Dept.
+LA Case Bossier City Police Dept. |

 Greg died of a drug overdose in the home of a convicted dealer who was on probation.
 That dealer identified a second dealer, who had threatened to kill Greg, as the source of the drugs.
 A state statute says that if someone dispenses or distributes a CDS that causes a death, that supplier is guilty of second degree murder.
 Why were the dealers not prosecuted? |

-Warren died after being run down by a truck while
+Warren died after being run down

-office change the charge of “criminally negligent homicide” to “careless
+of “criminally negligent homicide” to “careless driving” because of their

-driving” because of their discovery that Keiser worked as a snitch for the
+discovery that Keiser worked as a snitch for the State Police?
+Update: June 25, 03, Delaware

-penalty for careless driving causing death.
-Dover
+driving causing death.
+Dover Post |

-Brooks was shot in the back while hunting wild
+Brooks was shot in the back while

-pigs.
-Was the shooting an
+hunting wild pigs.
+Was the shooting an accident?
+If so, who

-responsible, and why do the members of the hunting party tell such
+was responsible, and why do the members of the hunting party tell such

 different stories?
 Jan.
 9,

-2004, Brooks's case was featured in Press
+2004, Brooks's case was featured in Press Tribune.
+Mar.
+24, 2004, investigative update has

-investigative update has been added to this case report. |
+been added to this case report. |

 CA

-David Dagon Botts
+Case David Dagon Botts Del

-Del Norte Co.
+Norte Co.
 Sheriff's Dept. |

 Dag, 14, was caught in the rapids of the Jed Smith River.
 His mother, a swift water rescue tech, towed him to safety.
 Then Dag's sister's new boyfriend, James Steele, grabbed Dag under the arms and hauled him back out 30 feet into the rapids and abandoned him.
 Police closed this case as an "accidental drowning."
 Is the fact that James's mother works for the DA's office a factor in that decision?
 Feb.
 17, 2007, Dag's story was featured in Poor Magazine. |

-Case Susan Hurley Harrison Baltimore
+MD Case Susan Hurley

-Co.
-Police Dept. MD State
+Harrison Baltimore Co.
+Police Dept. MD State Police |

 Susan vanished following a fight with her allegedly abusive estranged husband, Jim Harrison.
 Two years later she was found in a shallow grave, dead from a blow to the head.
 Despite circumstantial evidence implicating Jim, and his failure to pass a polygraph test, the Attorney General’s office refuses to prosecute.
 Is Jim guilty?
 If not, who is?
 Excerpt from the book, Finding Susan, by Susan's sister, Molly Moran.
 Update: Susan's case was featured in the Baltimore Sun and Baltimore Magazine. |